Bungalow64/DBConfirm/README.md

 # Where's the full documentation?

 For the full documentation, see [DBConfirm.com](https://dbconfirm.com/).

+# What versions of SQL Server does DBConfirm work with?
+DBConfirm is compatible with SQL Server 2014, 2016, 2017 and 2019.

 # What does a DBConfirm test look like?
 A simple test (in MSTest) to call a stored procedure then verify that the data has been added, looks like this: